Caps made in apparel knitting mills · California

 Verify This Employer with OSHA

-All injury, illness, and fatality figures on this page are sourced from Quake City Casuals, Inc.'s own mandatory OSHA Form 300A summaries.
+The 2 injuries shown on this page for Quake City Casuals, Inc. are sourced from its own 2 years of mandatory OSHA Form 300A summaries.
 Cross-check the underlying establishment record directly against the federal source, name, NAICS classification, recordable case totals, and inspection history are all searchable on OSHA's Establishment-Specific Injury and Illness Data system.

 Verify on OSHA Establishment SearchSource: U.S. Department of Labor, OSHA Establishment-Specific Injury and Illness Data.
 NAICS 315190 - Caps made in apparel knitting mills.